tbraly/campus_ztp/README.md

 BWC is a platform for integration and automation across services and tools.
 It ties together your existing infrastructure and application environment so you can more easily automate that environment.
 It has a particular focus on taking actions in response to events.

-This implementation of ZTP utilizes a Excel spreadsheet as the source of the variables to replace in a JINJA template that builds the final device-specific configuration that is pushed securily to the device.
+This implementation of ZTP utilizes an Excel spreadsheet as the source for variables to replace in a JINJA template.
+That combined information builds the final device-specific configuration that is pushed securely to the device via Secure Copy.

+There are additional actions to perform time-saving tasks on the network as well as perform automated backups.

 ## Getting Started